-Taxpayers are also permitted to take into account qualifying physical impairment expenditure in computing the medical allowance.
-This is over and above any qualifying contributions made to medical schemes and qualifying medical expenses paid.
+Taxpayers are also permitted to take into account qualifying physical impairment expenditure in calculating the medical allowance.
+This is over and above any qualifying contributions paid to a registered medical schemes and qualifying medical expenses paid.

 Qualifying expenditure is described in section 18(1)(d) as -